 People seek marriage or relationship therapy for many reasons.
 For some people, it’s because of a crisis, such as infidelity, job loss, illness or accidents.

 Others come in because they feel distant and want to grow closer, or they seek counseling before they marry to sort out any difficulties and ensure that they’re ready for life together.

 Some couples simply know that something feels wrong but they don’t know what, and they want to fix it.

 But once you and your partner have decided to seek counseling, how do you make the most of it?
 Here are six things to consider.

 You will be asked to make changes in your behavior and how you think about things.
 But marriage counseling works.
 It can help people find more joy in one another.
 It can promote growth and healing.

 Hopefully you will walk away with a better understanding of yourself, your partner, and your relationship.
 And these are things you can use for the rest of your life.

-Jenise Harmon, LISW-S is the founder of New Wings Counseling and a licensed therapist who specializes working with couples and individuals who struggle with depression, anxiety, personality disorders, and general life struggles.
+Jenise Harmon, LISW-S is the founder of New Wings Counseling and a licensed therapist who specializes working with individuals who struggle with depression, anxiety, personality disorders, and general life struggles.